newben420/gdelt_utility/README.md

 Once configured, the application can be run, and the web app can be accessed in a browser.
 From the web app, users can:
 - Set timelines for queries.
 - Make **[GDELT 2.0](https://blog.gdeltproject.org/gdelt-doc-2-0-api-debuts/)** requests.
-- View, access, and manage the resulting articles directly from the interface.
+- View, access, and manage the resulting articles directly from the interface, including extracting and summarizing their content.

 This setup streamlines the process of fetching and organizing global news articles for further exploration and management.